OpenStackOnRaPi/ostackinstall/README.md

 openstack network rbac create --target-project <tenant_project_id> --action access --network dedicated-provider-net
 ```

 One can do the same using also the OpenStack dashboard.
-Try it yourself.
+You can try it on your own.

 #### 7.ii.b External network using VLAN provider network